Upper Valley Career Center: Academics

 Upper Valley Career Center is a vocational school designed to train students in a variety of skills.
 Having a location in Ohio they are surrounded by companies in the manufacturing industry.
 UVCC serves approximately 900 students in 29 career-technical programs offered on the main campus.
 In addition, UVCC offers many satellite programs in 14 associate schools.
 These satellite programs serve many thousands of students in grades nine through twelve.
 In addition to the 29 career programs offered by the school, UVCC also offers the necessary academic curriculum that is required for graduation with a diploma.
-The school also features a restaurant, the Upper Valley INN, that is owned and operated by the students of the UVCC Chef Training Class.
+The school also features a restaurant, the Cornerstone@8811, that is owned and operated by the students of the UVCC Chef Training Class.

 History

 The Upper Valley Joint Vocational School (JVS) opened up in 1975 with a goal to teach students skills for careers in life.
 In 1976 the school was given property of land that is now called the Willowbrook Land Laboratory.
 Through 35 years of education, UVCC has made news countless times on the projects and community service performed by the students of the school.
 Some of the news articles that have UVCC articles are Dayton Daily News, Troy Daily News, and Piqua Daily Call.
 As UVCC took in more students over the years, it grew into more programs and fields of studies thus making the school become a hotspot for potential employers.
 In the early years of the school it did not have many programs and a major program was the HVAC which is taking off today.
 In addition to the many programs today, UVCC has managed to pull in companies that hire students who either attend there or even graduate from there.